Skip to content

 Program Resources

-The pediatric residency program also hosts a monthly “JEDI (Justice, Equity, Diversity, Inclusion) Council” facilitated by pediatric residents and/or faculty.
-Past topics include gender bias, disability and race in medicine.
+• A monthly “JEDI (Justice, Equity, Diversity, Inclusion) Council” conference facilitated by pediatric residents and/or faculty.
+Past topics include LGBTQ+ care, adolescent confidentiality and effective utilization of interpreter services.

 Resident Perks Expand answer